-All of our projects and programmes have been co-created and co-delivered with young people with disabilities and learning differences to ensure we are creating the right environment to develop personally and professionally, ultimately allowing them to lead independent, thriving lives.
+All of our projects and programs have been co-created and co-delivered with young people with disabilities and learning differences to ensure we are creating the right environment to develop personally and professionally, ultimately allowing them to lead purposeful, independent and thriving lives.

-Gaining your Learner License is one of the biggest starter milestones in starting you on your journey towards independence.
+Gaining your Driver’s License is one of the biggest starter milestones in starting you on your journey towards independence.

-We are now running workshops for young people with disabilities to learn the NZ Road Code in a different, interactive and innovative way.
-By having our own in-house facilitator, we are able to cater each class to meet each student’s learning needs.
+By having our very own in-house facilitator and specialist, we are able to cater each class to meet our student’s learning needs.

 Duke of Edinburgh’s International Award / Hillary Award Aotearoa New Zealand

 The Duke of Edinburgh’s International Award is a global non-formal education framework, with more than 60 years of experience challenging young people to Dream Big and discover their full potential.

 The Award is a personal journey of self-discovery, responsibility and commitment.
 It celebrates your personal achievements and brings forth your hidden capabilities and talents.
 It equips and empowers you to achieve your personal best! set goals, assess risks, learn important life skills and make a real difference to society through your positive contribution and involvement.
 Not to mention, increase your career opportunities and strengths.

 YES is also a proud partner of the Duke of Edinburgh’s International Award, offering participants to complete their Skills & Service Sections of the Award through our I.Drive Licensing Program & I.Lead.

 For more information, and a copy of our Partner Brochure, please visit https://dofehillary.org.nz/YesDisability